philippines69/carlcastroarchives/_posts/2022-06-30-morbius-is-one-of-the-movies-of-all-time.md

 categories: Movies

 ---
-# Movie Night
+# Choosing to Morb

-Last night, I was faced with a predicament: picking a good movie to play on the bedroom TV.
+Last night, I was faced with a predicament: picking a good movie to play on the TV.
 Oh, what a tragedy.
 Tons of Hollywood films to choose from!

 Hmmmmmm Hollywood. _Hmmmmmmmmmm_ Marvel!
-And so, I chose to go with one of Marvel's confusing lineup of films.
+And so, I browsed for a movie from Marvel's growing (and confusing) lineup of films.

-Aaaand I chose the '**_Morbius_**.'
-Because of course I did.
+Aaaand I chose '**_Morbius_**.'
+Why?
+I just thought it'd be funny.

 <figure><img src="https://cdn.discordapp.com/attachments/993410728088305734/993758051456798751/unknown_1.png" alt="Morbius sweep" style="width:600px;"> <figcaption>Fig. 1.0 - A testament to how groundbreaking this movie is</figcaption> </figure>